 It comes with dual-band Wifi that works on both 2.4GHZ and 5GHZ networks, You get 300Mbps Wi-Fi speed on 2.4GHz band and up to 433 Mbps on 5GHz.
 You can connect this wireless router directly to an ethernet cable or modem and to an existing Wifi network.
 Unfortunately, when connected to an existing Wifi network you’ll only get half of the speed compared to connecting directly.

 Once connected, you’ll have your own secured private Wifi connection that supports up to 5 devices.
 You can then connect your hard drive and SD card to the router and begin file sharing across connected devices.
 You can also wirelessly transfer data from your mobile devices to the SD card or hard drive to save space or as a backup.
-The file transfers a bit a slow though.
+The file transfers on the RAVPower Filehub are a bit a slow though.

 This wireless travel router is light, compact, and has a built-in battery for portability.
 It’ll take-up hardly any space or weight in your luggage and can be used as a power bank too.